Carterton, Oxfordshire: Public buildings and social provision

-Early institutional buildings included a Methodist chapel (1907), a Roman Catholic church (1914), an Anglican mission church (c.
-1915), and a school (1928), all initially on Burford Road.
-A post office was opened south of Brize Norton Road before 1907, moving in the 1920s to a single-storey corrugated-iron building at the crossroads, later to premises on Black Bourton Road, and in the 1980s to Brize Norton Road.
-It became a money order and telegraph office about 1930.
-In 1970 another post office opened in the town's north-eastern part, but the postal service was thought inadequate and there were repeated requests for a Crown Post Office.
-A branch of the London and Midland (later Midland) Bank opened before 1924, and a branch of Barclays Bank before 1928, both were still open in the 1990s.
-A two-storey police house was built north-east of the crossroads around 1916 on land owned by Oxfordshire County Council, and Carterton had a resident police constable thereafter.

 In the late 1960s a new police station was built on Burford Road for a staff of eight, together with six police houses, and the original police house was demolished.
 A war memorial erected at the crossroads about 1920 was moved to the new town hall on Alvescot Road which was completed in 1983.
 A reading room mentioned in 1917 was succeeded by a small library also in part of the former Emporium.
 Refreshment rooms were mentioned in 1924, the Beehive Hotel on Burford Road was opened in 1932, and the Golden Eagle (renamed the Olde Aviator in 1996) was opened in the former Emporium in 1954.

 Land for a recreation ground north of Alvescot Road was given by Carter in 1906, and football, cricket, tennis, and bowls clubs were formed around 1920, together with a choral society.
 From 1904 to the 1920s there was a resident physician, and in 1928 a solicitor visited once a week.
 Construction work on RAF Brize Norton began in 1935.
 Wartime saw the rapid growth of the base.
 An air raid destroyed 46 aircraft; the remainder were then dispersed round the village and one hangar which is now an Aldi supermarket on the Alvescot Road.
 From 1950 to 1965 the camp was to be the home of the USAF bomber wings.
 The RAF returned in 1965 and undertook a large building programme, making RAF Brize Norton its main air transport base in the country.